How can a college parent maintain key legal rights?

 Read the full article here.

-LI Herald online and in the print op-ed editions on October 12, 2018.
+Published in the LI Herald online and in the print op-ed editions on October 12, 2018.